-In addition to section 37(1) I am also applying section 35(1)(b) to the release of the information you seek.
+Therefore, I am applying Section 37 as detailed above and Section 35(1)(b) to the release of the information you seek.
 The disclosure of personal information of this nature would, in my opinion, be a breach of an implied equitable agreement between An Garda Síochána and the individual(s) involved.
 The reasons for suspension for a member of An Garda Síochána contains the necessary quality of confidentiality whereby an individual could reasonably expect an equitable duty of confidence to exist between the parties concerned.
 Any records of this nature are part of an internal disciplinary investigation as per the Garda Síochána (Discipline) Regulations 2007 (as amended).
 Furthermore, where disciplinary matters proceed to a Board of Inquiry, regulation 29(8) states "An Inquiry shall be held in private".
 I am also of the view that it would be unconscionable for this Organisation, engaged in processes involved in alleged breaches of discipline, not to treat all information relating to the process, inclusive of the decision to suspend a person, as confidential.
-Therefore, I am now applying section 35(1)(b) of the FOI Act to only partially grant your request as set out in point no. 1 and point no. 2.
+Therefore, I am now applying section 35(1)(b) of the FOI Act which states;